-You should see each investment property that you own as a separate mini-business.
-You have income and you have expenses associated with the property and you either make a loss or a profit each week.
+You have income, and you have expenses associated with the property, and you either make a loss or a profit each week.

-If your interest, repairs, maintenance, council rates, water rates, insurance and property management fees are more than your rent income then the property has a negative cashflow.
-That means you need to put in a little money each week to cover the shortfall.
+If your interest, repairs, maintenance, council rates, water rates, insurance and property management fees are more than your rental income, the property has negative cashflow.

 Some properties have a positive cashflow from the moment that they are purchased.

-Investors in the top two tax brackets tend to benefit the most from negatively geared properties as long as they have a high growth rate.
+Investors in the top two tax brackets tend to benefit the most from negatively geared properties, as long as the properties have a high growth rate.

-If you aren’t sure how much rent you will receive from your property then use 4% of the value for a house or 5% for a unit or townhouse.
+For your rental income, if you’re not sure how much rent you’ll receive from your property, use 4% of the value for a house or 5% for a unit or townhouse.

 Our investment property cashflow calculator will automatically estimate many of the expenses associated with your property.

 Expenses That The Investment Property Calculator Will Consider

 - Home loan repayments

 Expenses That The Investment Property Calculator Won’t Consider